 After around half and hour on the water swanning our way down the stunning gorge, past tiny settlements, tree houses, deep forests and awe inspiring cliffs we realised just how far we still had to paddle!
 The narrow lake would wind its way around the gorge walls, corner after corner of amazing views…but no sign of the cave in sight!

-Exploring the cave hidden by Matka lake
+Exploring the cave hidden in Matka canyon

 There is no other way to get to the amazing Vrelo Cave than the water.
 One of Europe’s most impressive cave systems much is still unknown about what really lies underneath the ground here.
 We were lucky enough to time our visit on the kayaks with that of a passing tourist ferry boat.
 The captain on which kindly switched the lights on for his guests just as we entered!

 This meant we could explore the Suva section of these beautiful caves with the benefit of the lighting system fitted down here.
 Once powered up it reveals the amazing nature of the huge stalactites and stalagmites this cave is known for including the massive “Pine Cone” right in the centre of the main chamber.
+Our backpacking the Balkans adventure was all about seeking out these amazing highlights of off the beaten track Europe!

-The once hot air from the Matka atmosphere outside of the cave had become cold and damp down here.
+The once hot air from the Matka canyon atmosphere outside of the cave had become cold and damp down here.
 We could see our breath as we explored at our own pace every corner of this mysterious subterranean system.

 The cave system is relatively small above the water but at the far end of the cave sits two perfectly still lakes reflecting like a mirror the amazing detail of above.
-The underwater sections of this cave are some of the deepest in the world and still have yet to be fully explored.
+The underwater sections of the Matka cave are some of the deepest in the world and still have yet to be fully explored.
 So far divers have reached depths of almost 1000ft below the surface and more is still to be explored.
 Currently the cave is the deepest in the Balkans and may even be the deepest in the world!
 It’s crazy really what lies below!

 How to get there/ How to rent kayaks

-Getting to and from Matka Canyon:
+Getting to Matka canyon from Skopje:

 Take the number 60 bus from Skopje‘s main public bus station (the red buses)